Fast-food chain Chick-fil-A changes donations after facing LGBT+ protests

 “There is always space for people to change their minds and respect LGBT+ equality ...
 We don’t do anyone any justice by bearing anyone any grudges.”

+But former Arkansas Gov. Mike Huckabee, a candidate in the U.S. Republican presidential primaries in 2008 and 2016, accused Chick-fil-A of surrendering to “anti-Christian hate groups”.

+“In Aug 2012, I coordinated a national @ChickfilA Appreciation Day after they were being bullied by militant hate groups.
+Millions showed up.
+Today, @ChickfilA betrayed loyal customers for $$,” he wrote on Twitter.

-Reporting by Hugo Greenhalgh @hugo_greenhalgh; Editing Tom Finn and Belinda Goldsmith; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
+Reporting by Hugo Greenhalgh @hugo_greenhalgh; Editing Belinda Goldsmith; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
 Visit http://news.trust.org